getpawprint/slate/source/includes/_intake.md

-pet.birthdate_level | string? | The accuracy of the pet's birthdate, e.g. if user only chose a `year`, a year and a `month`, or a complete date (`day`). pet.gender | string | "m" or "f" pet.neuter | bool? | Whether or not the pet has been neutered/spayed. marketing | object? | Marketing fields for vet (no effect on intake) marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text
+pet.birthdate_level | string? | The accuracy of the pet's birthdate, e.g. if user only chose a `year`, a year and a `month`, or a complete date (`day`). pet.gender | string | "m" or "f" pet.neuter | bool? | Whether or not the pet has been neutered/spayed. pet.type | string? | Cats only - "Indoor only", "Outdoor only" or "Both" marketing | object? | Marketing fields for vet (no effect on intake) marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text